No. 16 Georgia women upset No. 2 Texas A&M at SEC Tourney

 UP NEXT

-Georgia will play No. 7 South Carolina or No. 14 Tennessee for the SEC Tournament championship.
+Georgia will play No. 7 South Carolina for the SEC Tournament championship.

 Texas A&M is expected to be a No. 1 seed in the upcoming NCAA Tournament.